AishwaryaCodes/RU-Mobile-App-Redesign/README.md

-# 📱 Roosevelt University Mobile App – Re-Designed Prototype
+#  Roosevelt University Mobile App – Re-Designed Prototype

-This project is a UI/UX redesign of the Roosevelt University Mobile App, developed as part of **Human-Computer Interaction Assignment 6**.
-The redesign focuses on improving usability, accessibility, and support for international students using Figma.
+This project is a UI/UX redesign of the Roosevelt University Mobile App, The redesign focuses on improving usability, accessibility, and support for international students using Figma.

 ---